This post may contain affiliate links. Please read our disclosure policy.

 Reheating: Thaw completely in the refrigerator first if necessary, then heat in a saucepan on the stovetop.
 You can also heat in the microwave, gently.

-• Cut potatoes as evenly in size as possible for even cooking.
+• Potato Dice – Cut potatoes as evenly in size as possible for even cooking.

-• Use freshly grated cheese; avoid pre-shredded bags of cheese which have a cellulose coating that will prevent melting.
+• Grate Your Cheese – Use freshly grated cheese; avoid pre-shredded bags of cheese as they have a cellulose coating that will prevent melting.

-• You can use all milk and you’ll still get a thick soup, but it just won’t have the same creamy consistency.
+• No Cream?
+You can use all milk and you’ll still get a thick soup, but it just won’t have the same creamy consistency.

 Recipe